ujr/dockers/showmyip/README.md

 - Tag names must be lowercase (`showmyip`, not `ShowMyIP`)
 - Prefer `COPY` over `ADD` in Dockerfiles, unless you need the extra features of `ADD`
+- `ENTRYPOINT` is the executable (and arguments) to run in the container.
+- `CMD` is the default executable (and arguments) to run in the container.
+  It will be replaced by arguments to the `docker run` command.
+- Prefer “exec from“ over “shell form” for `ENTRYPOINT` and `CMD`.
+- If both `ENTRYPOINT` and `CMD` are specified, the entrypoint is the constant prefix and cmd the overridable suffix of the command to run in the container.

 [alpine]: https://alpinelinux.org/
 [lighttpd]: https://www.lighttpd.net/